Ian Taylor (New Zealand businessman): Honours

 In the 2021 New Year Honours, Taylor was promoted to Knight Companion of the New Zealand Order of Merit, for services to broadcasting, business and the community.
 He was awarded an honorary Doctor of Commerce (DCom) by his alma mater, the University of Otago, in May 2022.
 From March 2022, Sir Ian Taylor is serving as the Chair of the advisory board for New Zealand Product Accelerator(NZPA), a NZ government funded programme that helps connect industry with research expertise, to solve industry problems, increase productivity, and support economic growth.

+Views and positions

 Between June 2023 and July 2025, Taylor published four open letters critiquing national policy: he warned that wealth-tax rhetoric could stigmatise job-creating founders; condemned the Government’s downsizing of the Dunedin Hospital project as shortsighted regional politics; defended small exporters after Prime Minister Christopher Luxon allegedly labelled them “C-listers”; and, while praising Jacinda Ardern’s early pandemic leadership, faulted the MIQ system and stalled reforms on child poverty and capital gains.
 Collectively the letters urged evidence-based decision-making, equitable regional investment and greater recognition of start-up innovators.